Electronic discovery: Alternative collection methods

 New technology is able to address problems created by the first approach by running an application entirely in memory on each custodian machine and only pushing responsive data across the network.
-This process has been patented and embodied in a tool that has been the subject of a conference paper.
+This process has been patented and embodied in the ISEEK tool, which has been the subject of a conference paper by Adams, Mann and Hobbs.

 In relation to the second approach, despite self-collection being a hot topic in eDiscovery, concerns are being addressed by limiting the involvement of the custodian to simply plugging in a device and running an application to create an encrypted container of responsive documents.

+Regardless of the method adopted to collect and process data there are few resources available for practitioners to evaluate the different tools.
+This is an issue due to the significant cost of eDiscovery solutions.
+Notwithstanding the limited options for obtaining trial licences for the tools, a significant barrier to the evaluation process is creating a suitable environment in which to test such tools.
+Adams suggests the use of the Microsoft Deployment Lab which automatically creates a small virtual network running under Hyper-V.

 Technology-assisted review

 Technology-assisted review (TAR)—also known as computer-assisted review or predictive coding—involves the application of supervised machine learning or rule-based approaches to infer the relevance (or responsiveness, privilege, or other categories of interest) of ESI.
 Technology-assisted review has evolved rapidly since its inception circa 2005.

-Following research studies indicating its effectiveness, TAR was first recognized by a U.S. court in 2012, by an Irish court in 2015, and by a U.K. court in 2016.
+Following research studies indicating its effectiveness, TAR was first recognized by a U.S. court in 2012, by an Irish court in 2015, and by the High Court in England in 2016.